Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 ```

 ### get_bucket_info(self, bucket=None)
-Returns a dictionary with the information of Name, Datetime Created, Datetime Updated and Owner ID of the currently selected bucket (or the one passed in the parameters).
+Returns a dictionary with the information of the currently selected _bucket_ (or the one passed in the parameters).

+The fields contained in the returned dictionary are:
+- Name
+- TimeCreated
+- TimeUpdated
+- OwnerID

 Usage Example:
 ```